0

 Prolonged standing can have a direct effect on those suffering lower back pain.
 The longer we stand, the more difficult it becomes to find a comfortable standing position that we can sustain without pain.

-When someone without lower back pain stands for a lengthy time, they will frequently move and adjust their position in an attempt to discover a restful position.
-This transfers strain and tiredness from one place to another, spreading the workload over a more significant number of muscles and joints.
+When someone without lower back pain stands for a lengthy time, they frequently move and adjust their position in an attempt to find a restful position.
+This transfers strain and tiredness from one place to another, spreading the workload over a greater number of muscles and joints.

-When standing, we should also consider our legs’ influence on the pelvis and subsequently up to the lower back.
+When standing, we should also consider the influence of our legs on the pelvis and, subsequently, the lower back.
 Impaired mobility in our legs may lead to problems with how well we can stand for lengthy periods.
 Tight hamstrings, for example, can impact one’s standing posture and cause lower back pain.
 Bad posture might also lead to modifications in the connection between the pelvis and lower back.
 Having the potential to create difficulties in the sacroiliac joint – a region that links the legs to the torso.

 Sitting for too long and lower back pain